Using HDF5 data with kdb+

 - link locations within files

-This interface is currently available as a beta version under an Apache 2.0 licence and is supported on a best-efforts basis by the Fusion team.
+This interface is currently available under an Apache 2.0 licence and is supported on a best-efforts basis by the Fusion team.
 This interface is currently in active development, with additional functionality to be released on a rolling basis.

 If you find issues with the interface or have feature requests please raise an issue.